Buddhism in Vietnam: Dynastic period

 During the Đinh dynasty (968–980), Mahayana Buddhism was recognized by the state as an official religion (~971), reflecting the high esteem of Buddhist faith held by the Vietnamese monarchs, included some influences from the Vajrayana section.
 The Early Lê dynasty (980–1009) also afforded the same recognition to the Buddhist sangha.
 The growth of Buddhism during this time is attributed to the recruitment of erudite monks to the court as the newly independent state needed an ideological basis on which to build a country.
 Subsequently, this role was ceded to Confucianism.

 Vietnamese Buddhism reached its zenith during the Lý dynasty (1009–1225), beginning with the founder Lý Thái Tổ, who was raised in a Buddhist temple.
 All of the emperors during the Lý dynasty professed and sanctioned Buddhism as the state religion.
 This endured with the Trần dynasty (1225–1400), but Buddhism had to share the stage with the emerging growth of Confucianism.
+During the Ly Buddhism saw significant development as Vietnamese society became more stable and the centralized state consolidated.
+The Buddhist belief in benevolence influenced royal policies.
+Buddhist activities and celebrations created unique cultural characteristics, with numerous festivals for the inauguration of pagodas and towers built by the state.
+Local pagodas were also built.
+This period saw the continued presence of the Vinitaruci and Wu Yantong sects.
+Some monks in the Wu Yantong sect are believed to have practiced Tantrism, including Khong Lo and Giac Hai, and possibly Bat Nha from the Thao Duong sect.
+The Pure Land sect and the cults of Avalokitesvara and Amitabha were also widespread and influenced Chan sects.
+Thien Uyen Tap Anh, compiled during the later Tran period, is a valuable document for studying Buddhism under the Ly dynasty.

-By the 15th century, Buddhism fell out of favor with the court during the Later Lê dynasty, although still popular with the masses.
-Officials like Lê Quát attacked it as heretical and wasteful.
-It was not until the 19th century that Buddhism regained some stature under the Nguyễn dynasty, which accorded royal support.
+A major development under the Trần dynasty (1010-1225) was the establishment of the Trúc Lâm school of Zen.
+Emperor Trần Nhân Tông founded this sect after leaving his family in 1299, becoming its first ancestor.
+Monk Phap Loa and Monk Huyen Quang were the second and third ancestors, respectively.
+Existing historical documents on the origin of the Truc Lam sect are not fully clear.
+Emperor Trần Thái Tông (r.
+1226–58) was a significant figure, writing several Buddhist articles and texts collected in Khoa Hu Luc (Instructions on Emptiness).
+His works included discussions on repentance (Luc Thoi Sam Hoi Khoa Nghi, Binh Dang Le Sam Van) and observing precepts (Thu Gioi Luan, Gioi Dinh Tue Luan).
+Thai Tong's views on meditation differed from Huineng's concept of simultaneous enlightenment, favoring a graduated path.